 - Choose however you want to receive your payouts.

 - If you accept payments from customers outside the United States, a fee of 1% is applied.
-Remember that this may change depending on the country you run your business in.
+This may change depending on the country you run your business in.

 - On average, a currency conversion incurs a fee of 2-5%, on top of the daily bank exchange rate.